 On With The Maintenance

-If I’m painting my nails I will always use base coat.
-I use Essie Nourish Me base coat to keep staining at bay and to encourage stronger nails..
-When I decide to go bare nailed or just a coat of a sheer pink the last thing I want is stained nails as this looks awful… I speak from experience!
+If I’m painting my nails I will always use a base coat.
+I use Essie Nourish Me base coat to keep stains at bay and to encourage stronger nails.
+When I decide to go bare nailed, or just a coat of a sheer pink the last thing I want is stained nails as this looks awful… I speak from experience!

-The Nourish Me base coat isn’t so readily available right now but there is selection of equally awesome base coats available at Essie if you would like to browse the range.
+The Nourish Me base coat isn’t so readily available right now, but there is a selection of equally gorgeous base coats available at Essie if you would like to browse the range.